samparkewolfe/Sound_Control/README.txt

 	Replace with a written console log & some animations (spinning recording wheel) Maybe tell user how many “recording sessions” are in the data.

-Make an Undo button for last bit of data recorded

 Collect up more Audio File sets
 	Single note loops
 	Orchestral instrument loops

-Build OFF setting into granulator

 Merge instrument and model type into
 	Sample Player with out filling in the inbetweeny bits Granulator with filling in the inbetweeny bits

-Sample Player: Make the samples loops start from the beginning

-Change there being two variables of the same name PLAY.
+//Todos for after maybe

+Make an Undo button for last bit of data recorded

-Give them a simple weird synth to play with.
+Build a simple weird synth to play with.

 Find out way to stop user from closing window instead of deleting subpatch
 	Then stop user from seeing the patcher objects for the different instruments

-Stop window resizing.

 Move Choosing the poly buffer contents to the “generate” window.
 	Thus making it static for the instrument.
 	This will stop the user from making a mapping for some files … then changing the files and having a mapping for
 		… the old files still going.

+Stop window resizing.

 Go through UI with Nielsen’s Heuristics.